-the rounds, hence guaranteeing that both initial and final rounds are aligned with those of other sessions.
+&lt;sup>8For consistency, in this session we subtract 1 from the variable indicating the round number for the first half of the rounds, hence guaranteeing that both initial and final rounds are aligned with those of other sessions.
 The choice to split rounds exactly in half, hence with round 8 missing, is somewhat arbitrary but largely irrelevant.

-&lt;sup>8Rappoport and Suleiman (1993) also report a negative effect of heterogeneity in threshold public good games.
+${}^{9}$ Rappoport and Suleiman (1993) also report a negative effect of heterogeneity in threshold public good games.